 But assembling the animals must have been the biggest problem.
 Recently, students at Leicester University calculated that an ark built to the dimensions given in the Bible could have carried the weight of 70,000 animals, the equivalent of around 35,000 species.
 The Leicester students seem not to have taken insects into account, which although small, are numerous; around 1,000,000 species having so far been identified; Genesis 8:17 mentions ‘every creeping thing’ as well as fowl and cattle to be brought on board, so presumably that meant insects as well.

 Noah and his helpers had to capture and cage the animals, reptiles and birds, including elephants – both African and Indian – lions and tigers, hippos and rhinos, giraffes, anacondas from South America, pandas from China, polar bears from the Arctic, penguins from the Antarctic and kangaroos and the duck-billed platypus from Australia.
-It would have needed overseas expeditions to Australia, South America, China, the Arctic and Antarctic at least.
+It would have needed overseas expeditions to Australia, North and South America, China, the Arctic and Antarctic at least.

 Having done all of that, cages for the animals had to be manufactured and squeezed into a volume 300 cubits by 50 cubits by 30 cubits (a craft about 500 ft. long).
 While on board the animals had to be fed, watered and mucked out for around the year that was required before the flood abated.
 And of course the Ark had to take on enough food and water to feed every animal and person on board not only for a year afloat, but for many months afterwards until the first harvest could be got in.
 This would have included extra animals to feed the carnivores on board.
 Ironically, the water needs of the animals may well have sunk the whole enterprise.
 Drinking water could only have been supplied from the sea – assuming that the Deluge would have diluted the salt in the seawater sufficiently to allow it to be drunk.
 Otherwise, just the volume of fresh water needed would have sunk the Ark.
 I have seen it written that a good 19th century navvy could shift 20 tons of earth in a day.
 At that rate, Noah and his sons and their wives would have had to have spent practically the whole time on board just raising and carrying water for the animals.